Teen Therapy

 Can teen therapy help with school-related stress and academic performance?

 Absolutely.
 At The Relationship Therapy Center, we recognize that academic pressures can significantly impact a teen’s well-being.
 Our therapists help teens develop strategies to manage school stress, improve time management, and build resilience.
-Through therapy, teens can learn to tackle negative thought patterns about their abilities, develop better study habits, manage test anxiety, and improve communication with teachers and peers.
+Through therapy, teens can learn to tackle negative thought patterns about their abilities.
+Likewise, they develop better study habits, manage test anxiety, and improve communication with teachers and peers.

 Begin Teen Therapy in the Sacramento Area: